FORT WORTH, Texas

 - Other features include no external compensation, internal soft start, input under-voltage protection, internal bootstrap capacitor and thermal shutdown.

-- Get more information on all of TI's SWIFT DC/DC converters.
+for more information on TI's SWIFT product portfolio.

 About WEBENCH tools from Texas Instruments

 The WEBENCH Designer and Architect component libraries include more than 40,000 components from 120 manufacturers.
 Price and availability is updated hourly by TI's distribution partners for design optimization and production planning.
 Offered in eight languages, the user can compare complete system designs and make supply chain decisions in minutes.
 Click